 She's spent her entire career in public education serving in multiple roles such as early childhood education, counseling, public school teaching and administration, and higher education teaching and administration.

 Her research began in the area of resiliency and has since grown to include public policy, cultural responsiveness and anti-bias initiatives.
-As a lifelong educator, she strives in her work and research to build bridges of equity, hope and empowerment.
-As dean in the College of Education and Human Services, her goal is to be a building block for those on a journey to fulfill their life potential to its fullest.
+As a lifelong educator, she strives in her work and research to build bridges of hope and empowerment.

 A Conversation with Dr. Kimberly McLeod